karmaniverous/blog/_posts/2022-12-29-nextjs-template.md

 This template is highly opinionated with respect to toolchain.
 It is _hard_ to get all of these bits to work together.
 It is _way_ easier to cut out the bits you don't need than figure out how to slot in the things you do.
 So that's what we have here.

 Because this is a Next.js template, it works perfectly when deployed to [Vercel](https://vercel.com/).
 I've tried hard to make it host-agnostic, though, and I know for a fact that it works just as well deployed to [AWS Amplify](https://aws.amazon.com/amplify).
-It should work fine at any host that supports Next.js.
+It should work fine (possibly with some tweaks to the build process) at any host that supports Next.js.

 ## Setting Up Your Dev Environment